franciscob1218/CS458-Intro-Information-Security/Lab 4/README.md

 	exit();
 ```
 <aside>

-	Updation will be on Phone Number field;
+	Update will be on Phone Number field:

 	Let Boby password as '123'.
 We must get SHA1 value of new password via some tool as: c0b656d5e415ca1a8e098a408f913ec229e120b6